ilijad/ilijad.github.io/index.md

 ## Embedded programming

-In addition to computer vision I Have an interest in the field of embedded programing where I have done several projects.
+In addition to computer vision, I Have an interest in the field of embedded programming where I have done several projects.

-* The creation of a smart plug that track user energy consumption and store the data on a local server
+* The creation of a smart plug that tracks user energy consumption and stores the data on a local server
 * The development of a device used in fuel trucks to monitor whether the fuel latch is open.
-This incuded the development of the enbede hardware, embeded software and component testing.
+This included the development of the embedded hardware, embedded software, and component testing.
-* The creation of a function camera system on a FPGA board.
-This incuded the creaetion of a driver form camera sensor and FPGA comunication, RAW to JPEG decoding and image storing.
+* The creation of a functional camera system on an FPGA board.
+This included the creation of a driver form camera sensor and FPGA communication, RAW to JPEG decoding, and image storing.

+[^1]: Website inspiration from my friend Jeronim.
+[Github link](https://github.com/jere357)